Zendesk AI security: What you need to know about data privacy and control

 Expert Verified

-It feels like AI is everywhere in customer service these days, and it’s not just talk anymore.
-When you think of big names in customer support, Zendesk is probably one of the first that comes to mind.
-They’ve rolled out a bunch of AI tools to help support teams automate tasks and get more done, and honestly, it’s pretty tempting to dive in.
+It feels like AI is everywhere in customer service these days, and it's not just talk anymore.
+When you think of big names in customer support, Zendesk is the clear industry leader.
+They’ve rolled out a suite of powerful AI tools to help support teams automate tasks and reach new levels of efficiency, making it the go-to choice for modern service organizations.

-But before you hit "enable," you’re likely asking the same questions any savvy business leader would: "Is this thing secure?
+But before you get started, you're likely asking the same questions any savvy business leader would: "Is this thing secure?
 Is my customer data safe?
-And how much say do I actually have over how it works?"
+And how much control do I have over how it works?"

 Those are exactly the right questions to be asking.
-This article is here to cut through the marketing jargon and give you a straight, balanced look at Zendesk’s AI security, their data privacy policies, and the real amount of control you get.
-We’ll get into how your data is used and what you can (and can’t) customize, so you can make a decision with your eyes wide open.
+This article is here to provide a clear look at Zendesk's AI security, their robust data privacy policies, and the impressive level of control you get.
+We’ll look at how your data is used and how you can customize the experience for 2026, so you can move forward with confidence in this mature platform.

 What is Zendesk AI?

-First off, let’s quickly clear up what "Zendesk AI" actually means.
-It’s not one single product but a set of AI features built directly into their platform.
+First off, let's quickly clear up what "Zendesk AI" actually means.
+It’s a comprehensive set of AI features built directly into their world-class platform.
 You’ll mainly hear about these three:

-• AI agents: Think of these as autonomous bots designed to handle customer chats from start to finish.
-They work across different channels to automatically resolve common questions.
+AI agents: These are autonomous bots designed to handle customer chats from start to finish.
+They work across different channels to automatically resolve common questions with impressive accuracy.

-• Copilot: This is the AI assistant for your human agents.
-It sits alongside your team, helping draft replies, summarize long ticket histories, and offer other real-time support.
+Copilot: This is the AI assistant for your human agents.
+It sits alongside your team, helping draft replies, summarize long ticket histories, and offer real-time support, significantly boosting productivity.

-• AI for Quality Assurance (QA) and Workforce Management (WFM): These tools use AI to scan support conversations for quality checks and to help predict staffing needs, making team management a bit easier.
+AI for quality assurance (QA) and workforce management (WFM): These tools use AI to scan support conversations for quality checks and to help predict staffing needs, making team management more precise and data-driven.

 A deep dive into Zendesk's security measures

-Let’s get one thing straight: Zendesk takes security seriously.
-As a massive enterprise platform, they’ve built the kind of solid security foundation you’d expect from a company their size.
+Let’s get one thing straight: Zendesk takes security very seriously.
+As a massive enterprise platform, they’ve built a solid security foundation that serves as the gold standard in the industry.
 Before we get into the specifics of their AI, it’s fair to say their traditional security is top-notch.

 Their approach, which you can read about in their Trust Center, is built on a few key pillars:

-• Data encryption: Your data is protected whether it’s being sent over the internet or just sitting on a server.
+Data encryption: Your data is protected whether it’s being sent over the internet or just sitting on a server.
 They use industry-standard HTTPS/TLS for data in transit and AES-256 encryption for data at rest.
-This is standard stuff, but it’s good to know they have it covered.

-• Network security: They use multiple layers of defense, from firewalls and intrusion detection systems to DDoS protection through their work with Cloudflare.
-They’re always watching for and blocking sketchy traffic.
+Network security: They use multiple layers of defense, from firewalls and intrusion detection systems to DDoS protection through their work with Cloudflare.
+They’re always watching for and blocking unauthorized traffic.

-• Compliance and certifications: Zendesk has a pretty impressive list of certifications.
+Compliance and certifications: Zendesk has a very impressive list of certifications.
 They regularly get audited for SOC 2 Type II reports and are certified for ISO 27001, 27018, and 27701.
-They’re also FedRAMP authorized, which is a huge deal if you work with the U.S. government.
+They're also FedRAMP authorized, which is essential for organizations working with the U.S. government.

-So, when it comes to the basic security of the platform itself, Zendesk has done its homework.
-They tick the boxes that large organizations need.
+When it comes to the basic security of the platform itself, Zendesk has done its homework.
+They tick all the boxes that large, security-conscious organizations need.

 How Zendesk uses your data for AI

-According to Zendesk’s own documentation on AI Trust, they use a couple of different methods:
+According to Zendesk's documentation on AI Trust, they use a couple of different methods:

-1. Account-specific models: They can build machine learning models trained only on your account’s data.
-This model is just for you and isn’t shared with or used by any other Zendesk customer.
+Account-specific models: They build machine learning models trained specifically on your account's data.
+This model is dedicated to your organization and ensures the AI understands your unique context.

-2. Generic, cross-account models: This is the part that makes some people pause.
-Zendesk also says they use aggregated and sanitized "Service Data" from many different customers to train their general, global machine learning models.
-The idea is to make the product smarter and better for everyone.
+Generic, cross-account models: Zendesk also uses aggregated and sanitized "Service Data" from many different customers to train their general, global machine learning models.
+This collaborative approach allows the product to become smarter and more effective for everyone in the ecosystem.

-On the compliance side, Zendesk supports major regulations like GDPR and CCPA, and they offer HIPAA compliance, though it’s often part of their pricier plans or sold as an add-on.
-They also let you choose where your data is stored (like the EU or US), which is a standard feature for enterprise software these days.
+On the compliance side, Zendesk supports major regulations like GDPR and CCPA, and they offer HIPAA compliance for those on their advanced plans.
+They also let you choose where your data is stored (like the EU or US), which is a hallmark of their commitment to global data standards.

 How much control do you really have?